Key Summary

 Cohesion is the name of the game.
 You want your brand to look, feel, sound, BE amazing every single place you show up and interact with your customers.
 These are called “touch points” and it’s everything that’s forward-facing.

-Working with a brand designer or content writer on the look, feel, and messaging of your business can be hugely helpful in shining forth with cohesion.
+Working with a brand designer or Copywriter on the look, feel, and messaging of your business can be hugely helpful in shining forth with cohesion.

 2. Personalization and Connection